ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 // Specified sc-type must be one of ScType::Link... type.
 ```

+!!! note
-> Note: Now all sc-links are not sc-nodes.
+    Now all sc-links are not sc-nodes.
 It can be fixed in the further versions of sc-machine.
 But you can use
-> the method `CreateNode` to create sc-links.
+    the method `CreateNode` to create sc-links.

 ### **CreateEdge**